 Will the coronavirus pandemic have affected my teen’s mental health?

-The last two years have been tough for teens.
-Just as they should be finding their feet and becoming more independent, they’ve been stuck at home with limited options for socialising.
+The coronavirus pandemic has been tough for teens.
+Just as they should have been finding their feet and becoming more independent, they’ve been stuck at home with limited options for socialising.
 They may feel they’ve missed out on key moments of their life they’ll never get back.

 While we still don’t know what the long term effects of the pandemic will be, it’s important to remember that kids are often more resilient than we think.
 At the moment the best thing we can do to support our teens is: